drmowinckels/drmowinckels.github.io/content/blog/2024/07-01_github-profile/index.md

   - GitHub
   - GitHub Actions
 slug: "github-profile"
-summary: |
-  GitHub is a major developer platform, and your profile is the first thing people see when they visit your account.
-  Your GitHub profile should then showcase who you are, what you know and what you're learning.
-  This is how I vamped up my GitHub profile, to showcase who I am, what I know and what I'm learning.
+summary: Improve your GitHub profile with these tips.
+Learn how to create a repository with your username, add stats, coding skills, preferred IDEs, blog stats, and more.
+Customize your profile to make it engaging and showcase your skills and interests effectively.
+seo: Improve your GitHub profile with these tips.
+Learn to add GitHub stats, coding skills, preferred IDEs, and blog stats.
+Customize your profile to showcase your skills and interests.
 ---

 I've been meaning to improve my GitHub profile for a while, but I never got around to it.